When ‘Outer Limits’ did that comedy episode with a time travel / murder mystery / love story

 That episode where a love triangle ends in murder—but visitors from outer space fix it.
 Even though it will eventually destroy the, well, universe.

 Classic sci-fi TV show The Outer Limits—which aired 1963-1965—was an anthology series with standalone episodes.
 While generally remembered jointly with fantasy TV show Twilight Zone (1959-1964), Outer Limits usually focused more on science fiction ideas.
-(And both shows, of course, have been revisited over the years.)
+(And both shows have, of course, been revisited over the years.)

-Now, most of the time, Outer Limits was straight drama.
-And even dark.
 But one particular episode stood out as the one comedy episode.
-“Controlled Experiment,” which aired in 1964, during the show’s the first season, was apparently a failed TV pilot that got shoe-horned into the first season of Outer Limits as a regular episode.
+“Controlled Experiment,” which aired in 1964, was apparently a failed TV pilot that got shoe-horned into the first season of Outer Limits as a regular episode.

 As such, it kind of fit the show.
 But also stood out.
 As, you know, the only comedy episode.